 Per visualizzare le notifica, aprire su un sistema (Windows).

 Update 24 August 2020 - Research shows that there are multiple variants of Mekotio that are being developed simultaneously.
-Certain variants have backdoor capabilities, can be used to steal Bitcoins by replacing Bitcoin wallet address in the clipboard with another one used by cyber criminals.
-Also, certain variants can gather information such as firewall configuration, operating system information, list of installed antivirus solutions, take screenshots, simulate mouse and keyboard, restart the computer, update themselves, steal passwords saved on Chrome browsers, and restrict access to various banking-related webpages.
+Some variants have backdoor capabilities, and can be used to steal Bitcoins by replacing the Bitcoin wallet address in the clipboard with another used by cyber criminals.
+Some variants can gather information such as firewall configuration, operating system information, and list of installed antivirus solutions.
+They can also take screenshots, simulate mouse and keyboard actions, restart the computer, update themselves, steal passwords saved on Chrome browsers, and restrict access to various banking-related web pages.

 Instant automatic malware removal:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
 Malwarebytes is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below:

 - What is Mekotio?

 - STEP 1.
 Manual removal of Mekotio malware.

 - STEP 2.
 Check if your computer is clean.

 Manual malware removal is a complicated task - usually it is best to allow antivirus or anti-malware programs to do this automatically.
 To remove this malware we recommend using Malwarebytes for Windows.
 If you wish to remove malware manually, the first step is to identify the name of the malware that you are trying to remove.
 Here is an example of a suspicious program running on a user's computer: